 Transforming Obesity Clinical Management

-Whether you work in primary care, secondary care, commissioning or specialist weight management services, this event is for professionals who want applicable, up-to-date guidance on obesity care in a rapidly evolving landscape.
-Join leading experts and peers from across the UK to strengthen your multidisciplinary working, improve patient conversations and navigate the realities of lifestyle support and pharmacotherapy.
-You will leave with clear, implementable strategies and valuable connections to help you deliver confident and effective obesity care.
+Whether working in primary care, secondary care, commissioning or specialist weight management services, attendees joined this event to gain applicable, up-to-date guidance on obesity care within a rapidly evolving landscape.
+The event brought together leading experts and peers from across the UK to strengthen multidisciplinary working, improve patient conversations and explore the practical realities of lifestyle support and pharmacotherapy.

 Improving your practice